davenverse/shellfish/docs/tutorial/file_handling.md

 You will see that the `use` function goes from `Path => IO[A]`, and that `use` basically describes a path that will be used to compute an `A`, with some side effects along the way.
 When the computation is finished, the file will no longer exist.

 The last alternative is with `createTempFile` or `createTempDirectory`.
-The difference to the one without `create` is that it returns the path where the file was created, something like this:
+The difference between `createTempFile` and `withTempFile` is that the `create` functions return the path of the file, for example:

 @:select(api-style)